Building a successful business in Ireland is difficult but the rewards are worth it.

 If you don’t plan ahead then you could end up walking away empty-handed with a lengthy retirement to be paid for.

-Can’t I Just Sell My Business When I Retire?
+Can’t I Just Sell It When I Retire?

 Selling your company is a great exit if you have the option but this is reliant on attracting a buyer.